destbg/SQLite.Framework/README.md

 - Part of the assembly that is being AOT compiled (in other words it needs to be part of the code you see).
 - Or simply make sure the classes are referenced in your code.

-## Limitations

-- No indexes or foreign keys when using the built in-methods.

 ## Contributing